 Sew the ears, stuff and stitch to head.

 When it comes to giving a handmade stuffed toy as a speacial gift, nothing beats personlizing it with the recipients name.
 In this case Sophie is the special new owner of this little pink and purple monkey, her name was sewn into a heart shaped felt patch.

 This was done by cutting out two hearts from felt, one larger than the other.
 The smaller heart was then pinned on top of the larger heart and stitched together with white thread.
 Sophie's name was embroidered on (going through both pieces of felt).
 Then it was stitched onto the monkeys butt.

 TIP: When making a stuffed monkey animal out of knee high socks, the vintage pattern is great to use, as you get a nice long tail.
-If the modern pattern is used you'd get a stumpy tail or you can use a third sock to cut a long tail from.
+If the modern pattern is used you'd get a stumpy tail.
+If you did use the modern pattern but want a long tail you'll just have to use a third sock to cut a long tail from.